New to BLUETTI: 2 x APEX 300 + B300k, HUB A1 for stacking, Charger 2

 PRO’s:

-L1 on a dirty generator will be dirty, while L2 will be always clean.
+- Clean AC 120V on L1 will be clean, while L2 will be always clean.

 CON’s

-AC coupling with external solar PV is not reported accurately, it is reported as an addition consumption, but battery charging fro the addition PV AC energy is displayed correctly
+- AC coupling with external solar PV is not reported accurately, it is reported as an additional consumption, but battery charging from the additional PV AC input is displayed correctly

-Generator on/off switch/contacts would be great, they could be used not only for generator start/stop but also for solar PV hard switch on/off
+A Generator start on/off switch/contact would be great, it could be used not only for generator start/stop but also for solar PV hard switch on/off.

-The APEX DC Hub is a waste of money and bloat ware!
-You can buy two direct 120V USB 65W charger blocks for about $18 and plug them into the 120V outlets.
+- APEX DC Hub?
+Buy 120V USB 65W charger blocks for about $18 (2 units on Amazon) and plug them into the 120V outlets.

 SUMMARY:

-If you look for an EV V2L 120V to 120/240V split phase inverter at a reasonable price, the APEX 300 is a decent choice.
-There are add-on opportunities for BLUETTI to add external support systems - like the recently released Charger 2 - to extend the competitiveness of the APEX 300 product line in reference to an Anker E10 system or other semi- competitive backup systems.
+- If you look for an EV V2L 120V to 120/240V split phase inverter at a reasonable price, the APEX 300 is a great choice.